lookandhate/lookandhate/README.md

 3. [Armored Warfare API](https://github.com/lookandhate/ArmoredWarfareAPI) - another project related to [Armored Warfare](https://aw.my.games/en).
 This time project itself is some kind of unofficial player statistics API implementation.
 I found a very "hacky" way to access player statistics: just parse page from web-site, but in order to get access to player statistics page you need to be authenticated, so it does not work if you do not have working cookies from https://armata.my.games/.
 But at least it works.
 And again, due lack of game popularity, nobody really uses it(besides me of course).

-4. And the last, but not the least - my [AW](https://aw.my.games/en) [game statistics analysis](https://github.com/lookandhate/ArmoredWarfareStatisticsAnalyze) (ye, I am really addicted to this game. **mail.ru, please hire me**).
+4. And the last, but not the least - my [AW](https://aw.my.games/en) [game statistics analysis](https://github.com/lookandhate/ArmoredWarfareStatisticsAnalyze) (ye, I am really addicted to this game).
 But do not take this research as something serious, it some kind of my "Hello world" project in world of data science.

 *There are some other repos with projects, but it's not really cool ones.
 I wrote it then I was just learning, and it was wrote in the bad way*